Course credit: Credit by examination

 Credit by examination, also known as credit by exam, is a way of receiving course credit without taking the course.
 This grade often shows as a "K" on a transcript, however it carries no credit hours, and therefore has no effect on the GPA.
 This also means that a student often must take other classes instead, to meet minimum hour requirements.
 This still benefits the student, because he or she can learn something new and useful, instead of repeating what is already known.
-DANTES and College Level Examination Program (CLEP) are two programs that offer college bound students credit by examination.
+Defense Activity for Non-Traditional Education Support (DANTES) and College Level Examination Program (CLEP) are two programs that offer college bound students credit by examination.

 Faculty hours

 Faculty in comprehensive or baccalaureate colleges and universities typically have 12 SCH per semester.
 Faculty teaching significant graduate work or large classes (100 or more students in a section) may have "load lifts" or "course reductions."
-Faculty at research universities typically have an official teaching load of 12 SCH per semester, but their actual load is reduced because of the requirement for significant peer reviewed published research.
+Faculty at research universities typically have an official teaching load of 12 SCH per semester, but their actual load is reduced because of the requirement for significant peer-reviewed published research.
 While faculty workloads are almost universally based on the number of SCH taught, faculty teaching in technical "clock hour" programs in technical and community colleges have workloads that more closely resemble high school teaching, so that Faculty in community colleges typically teach 15 SCH or more per semester (5 days per week at 3 hours per day).